Below is some information that may be helpful, based on questions, feedback, and emails we have received.

 Visionary District: we’ve learned a lot during the pandemic.
 How we use time, technology, and outdoor spaces are more flexible than anyone ever thought.
 We aspire to deliver the very best, most engaging, most thought-provoking learning experiences.
 And, we aspire to do this in collaboration with our community partners.
 We are rich in Clear Creek with people and organizations who care deeply about student success.
-Let us work together to provide incredible, innovative experiences for our kids.
-If we do this right, we believe this will also attract more students to our district.
+Let’s work together to provide incredible, innovative experiences for our kids.

-What do we know about the impact of a 4-day week on student academic performance?
+What do we know about the impact of a 4 Day School Week on student academic performance?

-How will my child benefit from a 4-day schedule?
+How will my child benefit from a 4 Day School Week schedule?

-Some students will seek out fifth day enrichment opportunities (see above) and thrive in a different learning environment.
-Other students will benefit from having a fifth day with no direct instruction, and instead have time to complete homework and seek extra help as available (we are considering systems for providing extra academic support for students, whether it is tutoring, study club, or something else).
-Some students will simply enjoy more time with family, or use the time to ski, bike, hike, or a whole list of incredible activities available to us because of our mountain location.
+Educators having time to collaborate, learn, and plan will have a positive impact on teaching & learning.
+Additionally, a Four Day School Week is a proven strategy for recruiting and retaining educators.
+The fifth day (Friday) will provide opportunities for students to experience different kinds of learning, or enjoy family time.
+Some students will seek out fifth day enrichment opportunities and thrive in a different learning environment.
+Other students will benefit from having a fifth day with no direct instruction, and instead have time to complete homework and seek extra help as available (depending on need/demand, we may provide extra academic support for students in the form of tutoring or homework help).
+Some students will simply enjoy more time with family, or use the time to ski, bike, hike, or other activities available because of our mountain location.

-Will the district save money on a 4-day schedule?
+Will the district save money on a 4 Day School Week schedule?

 No. While some districts embarked on a 4-day schedule with the intent of saving money, research shows that it is not typically a large cost-saving measure.
 We will save some dollars due to decreased fuel and maintenance costs.
-However, we are focused on supporting students on the fifth day as needed, so believe we will need to seek grant opportunities to not dip into district “coffers” as the new schedule takes root.
+We do anticipate savings in terms of less staff turnover (training new employees is costly in terms of time and money).
+But our “drivers” for shifting to a Four Day School Week are focused on delivering the best instruction to students.

 Are there other school districts in Colorado that operate on a 4-day schedule?